Analysis: Jadeveon Clowney watch continues for Seahawks. But there’s no apparent end in sight

 But, the idea that Clowney might be in this for the long haul is gaining some traction.

-What hardly needs to be stated — but which we’ll state for the purpose of catching anyone up to speed who has understandably been otherwise preoccupied — is that Clowney hasn’t gotten offers anywhere close to what he wanted, which is a multi-year deal in the $20 million a season or more range.
+So far, Clowney hasn’t gotten offers anywhere close to what he wanted, which is a multi-year deal in the $20 million a season or more range.
 If he had, he’d have signed long ago.

 What exactly he has gotten has been a matter of some debate.